 GM International (GMI)

 On the other hand, GMI is responsible for meeting the demands of customers outside of North America with vehicles developed, manufactured and/or marketed under the brand names such as Buick, Cadillac, Chevrolet, GMC and Holden.

-To learn more about equity income, you can visit Equity Method Accounting.
+To learn more about equity income such as the one recognized by GM from its China joint ventures, you can visit Equity Method Accounting.